mars0i/masonclj/README.md

 The documentation here does not provide introductions to Clojure or MASON.
-MASON has a detailed PDF manual that begins with a tutorial and a (Java) example, but to read the MASON manual, you'll need to know a little bit of Java or have enough experience to figure it out as you read.
+MASON has a detailed PDF manual that begins with a tutorial and a example, but to read the MASON manual, you'll need to know a little bit of Java or have enough experience to figure it out as you read.
-And you will end up learning a bit more about Clojure-Java interop than is usually necessary.
+You will also have to learn a bit more about Clojure-Java interop than is usually necessary.
 (My "majure" repo includes some Clojure implementations of the Students example from the MASON tutorial.)